 For Incoming Transfer Students

 If you are transferring in with 60 or more credits, you are eligible for the on-campus apartments.
 However, we typically fill the apartments with continuing students during the Spring.
-If you wish to live on campus whether or not you are placed in an apartment, you should complete both an apartment contract and a housing contract.
-On the housing contract rank the three residence halls (not apartments) you prefer to live-in, if you are not placed in an apartment.
+If you wish to live on campus whether or not you are placed in an apartment, you should complete a housing application on our housing portal and will be expected to rank the three residence halls (not apartments) you would prefer to live-in.

 Please take a moment to read through the LC Residential Handbook.
 The information included in Settling In include important information such as expectations for community living, check-in and check-out processes, food services, policies and procedures, and other residential services.

 If you are planning to send any packages, i.e. bedding, clothes, room supplies, etc., to campus before your arrival on August 24th, 2022, then please follow the Package Shipment Information

 Due to COVID-19 we have paused all bed modifications unless there is an accessibility need on behalf of the student.
 We thank you for your understanding.
 If you have accessibility needs for a bed modification, please reach out to us at firstname.lastname@example.org for an accommodation.